Overcome (All That Remains album): Critical reception

-The album received generally positive reviews, Ed Thompson writing for IGN stated “If nothing else Overcome shows progress and maturity.
+The album received generally positive reviews, Ed Thompson, writing for IGN, stated “If nothing else Overcome shows progress and maturity.
 The band has incorporated catchy riffs and impossible-to-resist hooks with their trademark metalcore sound, proving that they not afraid to go places that other bands in the genre might not want to--or be able to--go.”
 Also crediting it for “Perfectly blending metalcore and melodic metal.”
-Metal Underground gave the album a positive review saying “It is their strongest album to date and far surpasses its predecessors.
+Metal Underground gave the album a positive review, saying “It is their strongest album to date and far surpasses its predecessors.
 The lyrics are just as strong as ever, the guitar work is still very intricate and challenging, and the rhythm section is very tight.”
-Blabbermouth.net credited the album lyrics style stating “It seems as if ALL THAT REMAINS approached "Overcome" as songwriters first and metalheads second, but did so in a manner that sacrificed little of the album's inherent metallic rage.
+Blabbermouth.net noted the album's lyrical style, stating “It seems as if ALL THAT REMAINS approached "Overcome" as songwriters first and metalheads second, but did so in a manner that sacrificed little of the album's inherent metallic rage.
 From start to finish, it shows that the group has the ability to evolve and expand without losing sight of the sound that worked for them in the first place.”
+Ultimate Guitar wrote "Overcome is a decent album and is bound to satisfy most of those who fell in love with The Fall of Ideals, but some may be left disgruntled by the fact that ATR haven't progressed their sound very much, if at all."
+They added that "Overcome relies on the same bag of tricks that are so common in metalcore.
+It's not bad, but not great either."

 In 2010 Overcome took home Best Hard Rock/Metal album at the 9th Annual Independent Music Awards.